roborew/Clipper/docs/AUTOMATED_PROCESSING.md

 ### Running the Processing Script

-You can run the processing script in two modes:
+You can run the processing script in several modes:

 #### One-time scan: